KazariEX/dxup/packages/nuxt/README.md

 *No installation is required if you are using Nuxt 4.2 or above.*

-However, if you haven't enabled the `shamefullyHoist` option with pnpm workspace (or options in other package managers that provide similar functionality), you'll need to explicitly install the `@dxup/unimport` package.

 ## Usage

+1. Have `@dxup/unimport` installed as a dependency if you haven't enabled the `shamefullyHoist` option with pnpm workspace.

-1. Add the following to your `nuxt.config.ts`:
+2. Add the following to your `nuxt.config.ts`:

    ```ts
    export default defineNuxtConfig({